VoltLang/Diode/doc/jsonoutput.md

         "kind": "interface",
         "name": "...",
         "parents": ["..."],
+        "parentsFull": ["..."],
         "doc": "...",
         "access": "...",
         "children": [{...}]
     }

-If present, `parents` is a list string containing the name of this interface's parent interfaces.
+If present, `parents` is a list string containing the name of this interface's parent interfaces. `parentsFull` is the same, but the fully qualified names.

 ## Alias